MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/package-identity-overview.md

 So you’ll never see % : \ / " ? or other characters in a Publisher Id.

-See the ARI Dev Design spec, section 2.1.5 Conversion APIs for more details.
+See [PackageFamilyNameFromId](/windows/win32/api/appmodel/nf-appmodel-packagefamilynamefromid) and [PackageNameAndPublisherIdFromFamilyName](/windows/win32/api/appmodel/nf-appmodel-packagenameandpublisheridfromfamilyname) for more details.

 Publisher Id is often referred to as PublisherId.